Polar Codes with Mixed-Kernels: Mixed-Kernels by an Example

-where $\#\left(\tau_n(i)\right)$ counts the number of bits at the input of channel $\tau_n(i)$, which is $1$ for a single bit channel, and $2$ for a glued $2$ bits channel.
-A similar expression to (\ref{eq:probMethIn}) can be stated for the process $Z_n$.
-This probabilistic method gives the two bits of the glued bits pair, the same behavior in terms of probability of decoding error and mutual information, and as such they are counted.
-Note that $ \mathbb{E}\left[I_n\right]=\mathbb{E}\left[I_{\infty}\right]=I(\mathcal{W}). $ Thus, by showing that the mixed kernel is polarizing, i.e. $I_{\infty}\in \{0,1\}$, we may infer that the proportion of clean channels (created by the transformation and successive cancelation decoding) is $I(\mathcal{W})$ by (\ref{eq:probMethIn}).
+where $\#\left(\tau_n(i)\right)$ counts the number of bits at the input of channel $\tau_n(i)$, which is $1$ for a single bit input channel, and $2$ for a glued two bits input channel.
+Observe that (\ref{eq:probMethIn}) attributes to the two bits of the glued bits pair the same characterizations of mutual information (because they are regarded as a unified entity), and as such they are counted.
+Note further that $ \mathbb{E}\left[I_n\right]=\mathbb{E}\left[I_{\infty}\right]=I(\mathcal{W}). $ Thus, by showing that the mixed kernels construction is polarizing, i.e. $I_{\infty}\in \{0,1\}$, we may infer using (\ref{eq:probMethIn}) that the proportion of clean channels (induced by the transformation and the SC decoding) is $I(\mathcal{W})$.

+Let $\Gamma_n$ be the number of glued two bits input channels of $g^{(n)}(\cdot)$.
+Using the above probabilistic-method, we can deduce that